charmed-kubernetes/kubernetes-docs/pages/k8s/charm-vsphere-integrator.md

 ## Examples

-Following are some examples using vSphere integration with CDK.
+Following are some examples using vSphere integration with Charmed Kubernetes.

 ### Creating a pod with a PersistentDisk-backed volume